2deus/kosmobot/README.md

 ```
 node src/reg-cmds.js
 ```
-this only needs to run once ( and **every time** you update reg-cmds.js )
+this only needs to run once ( and **every time** you update commands or `reg-cmds.js` file)

 command 4 launching locally :
 ```
 node src/index.js
 ```
-note : i personally run the bot with [nodemon](https://www.npmjs.com/package/nodemon) 4 easy run-time edits . it restarts the bot automatically after any file is saved
+note : i personally run the bot with [nodemon](https://www.npmjs.com/package/nodemon) 4 easy run-time edits .

+it restarts the bot automatically after any file is saved

 with docker compose :